 To search for publications by a specific faculty member, select the database and then select the name from the Author drop down menu.

-Paul Beamish has authored over 60 books and 141 journal articles.
+Paul Beamish has authored over 62 books and 150 refereed journal articles.
 His books are in the areas of International Management, Strategic Management, and Joint Ventures and Alliances.
 His articles have appeared in Academy of Management Journal, Academy of Management Review, Strategic Management Journal, Journal of International Business Studies (JIBS), and elsewhere.
 He served as Editor-in-Chief of JIBS from 1993-97 and is on numerous editorial boards.
 He is a Research Fellow of the Asia Pacific Foundation of Canada.

-Professor Beamish has supervised 35 PhD dissertations, many involving International Joint Ventures and Alliances.
+Professor Beamish has supervised 36 PhD dissertations, many involving International Joint Ventures and Alliances.
 His consulting, management training, and joint venture facilitation activities have been in both the public and private sector.
 These have taken place in over a dozen countries for such organizations as Boeing, Canadian Foreign Service Institute, Cisco, Dupont, Harvard Institute for International Development, Hayes-Dana, Labatt/Interbrew, Schneider, and Valmet.
 He worked for Procter and Gamble and Wilfrid Laurier University before joining Ivey's faculty in 1987.
-He is the founder of The 39 Country Initiative.
+The 39 Country Initiative allows Ivey cases to be used cost-free at Universities in 45 countries where the per capital income is less than US $2,000, and arranges container load shipments of educational material to selected countries.

 Beamish has authored over 146 case studies, primarily in the international management area.
 These have appeared in Asian Case Research Journal, Case Research Journal, and in over 120 books.
 His cases have been among Ivey's top external sellers in each of the past ten years.
 He is recipient of best case writing awards from the European Foundation for Management Development, AIB, and ASAC.